unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ## Evaluate our model

 There is not a single way to evaluate how a model performs.
-But there is at least two very common approaches.
+But there are at least two very common approaches.
 For a *classification task* that is to compute a *confusion matrix* for the test set which shows how often particular classes were predicted correctly or incorrectly.

 For the present *regression task*, it makes more sense to compare true and predicted values in a scatter plot.
 Hint: use `plt.scatter()`.